 Micro-conversions enable you to analyze customer behavior as they browse your website.

-Testing with an Inadequate Sample Size
+Testing with an inadequate sample size

 Companies starting with CRO programs make the mistake of running A/B tests on pages with low traffic.
 Testing with low traffic doesn’t provide reliable results because the test lacks sufficient data to get a high confidence score.
 With low traffic, you can take a long time to achieve statistical significance.
 You will either have to wait until the test reaches statistical significance or stop the testing altogether.